monopole/volley/README.md

 ### Android

 Be sure you see the device from your computer.
-A sequyence that sometimes works is:
+A sequence that sometimes works is:

 ```
 # Disconnect device